-Emergency Chest Pain Center (ECPC)
+Emergency Chest Pain Center

-Mercy Medical Center Emergency Chest Pain Center (ECPC), with its state-of-the-art diagnostic tools and catheterization lab, offer you fast, responsive emergency care 24 hours a day, seven days a week.
-Members of Mercy’s nationally-recognized Heart Center team of experienced doctors, nurses and technicians meet the ambulance and the patient at the door.
+Mercy Medical Center Emergency Chest Pain Center (ECPC), with its state-of-the-art diagnostic tools and catheterization lab, offers you fast, responsive emergency care 24 hours a day, seven days a week.
+Mercy’s nationally-recognized heart center team of experienced doctors, nurses and technicians meets the ambulance and the patient at the door.

-The Center’s organized-team-approach to patient care enables physicians to reduce time-to-treatment during the critical early stages of a heart attack when treatments are most effective.
+The Mercy ECPC's organized-team-approach to patient care enables physicians to reduce time-to-treatment during the critical early stages of a heart attack when treatments are most effective.
 It also allows for better monitoring of patients’ needs when it is not clear if they are having a heart attack.
 This efficient and effective analysis and treatment not only saves lives, it decreases costs, reduces unnecessary hospitalization, minimizes length of stay, prevents missed diagnosis and eliminates unnecessary treatments and procedures.
 It helps ensure that a patient is neither sent home too early, nor needlessly admitted.

 - Patients who have experienced a heart attack (STEMI/non-STEMI).